Nigar Rafibeyli

 Nigar Khudadat qizi Rafibeyli (Nigar Xudadat qızı Rəfibəyli) (1913–1981, Baku) was an Azerbaijani writer and the Chairman of the Writers' Union of Azerbaijan.
-She was the mother of Anar Rzayev, novel and short-story writer, and the wife of the famous writer and poet Rasul Rza.
+She was the wife of the famous writer and poet Rasul Rza.
+The writer Anar Rzayev is their son.

 Early life

 Nigar Rafibeyli was born on 23 June 1913 in the town of Ganja.
 Her parents were medical surgeons.
 Her father, Khudadat Rafibeyli was the first Azeri surgeon who had studied in Europe.
 In 1919, he was invited to head the Ganja government by the republican government of Azerbaijan Democratic Republic, but he was soon arrested at the instigation of the Armenian Bolsheviks and sent to Nargin island, where he was executed by Bolshevik soldiers.

 Nigar Rafibeyli finished her schooling in Ganja and moved to Baku for her higher education.
 She studied at the Pedagogical Technical School.
 She taught at school but always wrote novels.
 Her first poem called "Chadra" (Veil in Azeri) was published in "Dan Ulduzu" magazine in 1928.
 In the years 1930–1932 she worked in the Azerbaijanfilm studio.